-Colombia beaches are what you imagine when you picture beaches in South America, most people would probably think about Brazil.
-However, discovering beautiful Colombia beaches is one of the best-kept secrets of South America’s treasures.
+Colombia beaches are what you imagine when you picture beaches in South America.
+Discovering beautiful Colombia beaches is one of the best-kept secrets of South America’s treasures.
 These Caribbean Colombia beaches and islands are lesser known and just as beautiful as others in the Caribbean, such as Jamaica and the Bahamas.

 Imagine crystal clear waters, white sand and tropical weather in Colombia, and the first place that comes to mind is San Andres Island.
 Located in the Caribbean, and just a two-hour flight away from mainland Colombia, this island paradise offers a spectacular scenario for relaxation.
 San Andres boasts perfect weather throughout the year, and its lush vegetation makes this place one of the “must see” Colombia beaches.
 The local culture reflects its different historical influences – from the Spanish colonial era to reggae due to its proximity to Jamaica.

 One of the most important Colombia beaches are those located in Cartagena de Indias.
 Surrounded by a beautiful landscape of white sand, palm trees, and blue ocean, this city is well-known for its architecture and rich culture.
 Besides its beautiful Colombia beaches, the city is an amazing destination by itself, divided into two areas, one modern part called “Bocagrande” with high towers facing the beach, and the historical part called “The Walled City,” full of restaurants and shopping centers.

 One interesting Colombia beach to visit from Cartagena is Rosario Island which can be reached by boat.
 Actually a collection of small islands, Rosario is a perfect getaway from the city and it offers a rather calm atmosphere for those in search of relaxation.
 Swim, snorkel, and kayak among the coral reefs and mangrove forests.
 Visit the aquarium and then enjoy a lunch of fried plantains and fish.